Dynamic Head Support Hardware

 The Dynamic Head Support can be customized in a variety of ways and with the appropriate amount of resistance to optimize client use.

 - The elastomers can be switched to change the level of resistance.
 The hardware comes standard with Blue (medium) elastomers to provide movement and return the client to a starting position.
-If increased resistance is needed, two Green (firm) elastomers are supplied to be used in the anterior / posterior axis.
+If increased resistance is needed, two Green (firm) elastomers can be requested.

 - The links are available in three sizes: 2”, 4”, and 6”.
-Each Single or Multi Axis Dynamic Head Support Hardware kit includes one of each of these link sizes.
+Each Dynamic Head Support Hardware kit includes one of each of these link sizes.
 Extra link lengths are available.
 The various length links may be combined in any order to achieve the desired position and either 2 or 3 links can be combined.

 - Our hardware replaces the ball and socket with a multiple disc finger joint.
 This provides a large degree of adjustment while maintaining position.
 This design provides over 3 times the clamping area, allowing the hardware to maintain position, even under extreme forces.